SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/about.md

-# About Microsoft Teams Phone Software Updater
+# About Software Updater for Microsoft Teams Phone

 | [Home](README.md) | [About](about.md) | [User Guide](user.md) | [Support](support.md) |
 | --- | --- | --- | --- |